WalkerMitty/VimoRAG/readme_dataset.md

 ## Stage 3 (Optional)
 - We have already prepared a small subset of the video database in `vimorag_models/resources/motion-x++-videos/haa500`.
 This subset is sufficient for running the demo.
 - However, if you intend to train your own model, you will need the full retrieval database.
-Due to copyright restrictions, we cannot distribute the complete dataset directly.
-Instead, we provide download links to the original open-source datasets below.
-The final directory structure should look like this:
+We provide download links to the original open-source datasets below.
 - Want to download all the videos in one click?
-Please send us copies of the license agreements you’ve obtained for all the datasets, and we’ll provide you with a download link.
+Please send me (182haidong ``at`` gmail.com) copies of the license agreements you’ve obtained for all the datasets, and we’ll provide you with a download link.

+- The final directory structure should look like this:
 ```
 └── resources
     ├── motion-x++-videos